Embotics/Scenarios/Run-Kubernetes-Best-Practices-Report/README.md

 Before you begin, you must add a Kubernetes cluster as a managed system.
 You can do this in one of two ways:

 - Add an existing Kubernetes cluster as a vCommander managed system.
-See [Adding a Kubernetes Managed System](http://docs.embotics.com/vCommander/adding_a_managed_system.htm#add_k8s) in the vCommander User Guide.
+See [Adding a Kubernetes Managed System](http://docs.embotics.com/vCommander/adding_a_managed_system.htm#add_k8s).
 - Create a new Kubernetes cluster through vCommander and have it automatically added as a vCommander managed system.
 To learn how, search for "Kubernetes" on our [Knowledge Base](https://support.embotics.com/support/solutions/8000051955) and choose the article for your preferred platform for deploying Kubernetes clusters.

 ## Install plug-in workflow step packages